-Activities
+B. Activities

-Strategic statement 1 - There will no longer be any technical and operational barriers to the free movement of people and goods by rail, assets can be reused throughout Europe.
+B.1.
+Strategic statement 1 - There will no longer be any technical and operational barriers to the free movement of people and goods by rail, assets can be reused throughout Europe

-Expected outcome Technical barriers to the free movement of people and goods by rail are eliminated Operational barriers to the free movement of people and goods by rail are eliminated All rail assets can be re-used across the EU The expected outcomes are further detailed to the following intermediate outcomes more directly linked to the Agency's safety portfolio: 1.
-ERTMS is fully implemented on rolling stock by all Railway Undertakings 2.
-ERTMS is fully implemented on railway infrastructure by all Infrastructure Managers 3.
-All railway rolling stock is TSI compliant by all Rus across the EU. (exc.
-TAP/TAF & OPE) 4.
-All railway infrastructure is TSI compliant by all Ims across the EU 5.
-National rules (rolling stock & fixed installation) are harmonised across that it is utilisable and useful for the sector Outcome indicators Note: they will be further developed in future SPDs Harmonisation and reduction of Member-State specific National rules (both national safety rules and national technical rules) via SRD Number of international passenger/freight trains at selected border stations (interoperability reports) Number of hours spent at cross-border operations ERTMS trackside deployment in the EU Vehicles equipped with ERTMs in the EU Number of open type 3 issues when issuing VA and TA/ overall number of certificates issued Number of VA and TA issued with reduced validity period/ overall number of certificates issued Number of data consumption of registers Expected resource envelope: Human resources (18) 70.05 FTEs + 10.03 additional FTE's from SAP implementation Financial resources (19) € 3,766,092 (out of which € 1,824,000 for NSA costs & € 212,004 for PoE costs) Fee-based Partially
+Note: intermediate outcomes will be further developed in future SPDs Outcome indicators Technical barriers to the free movement of people and goods by rail are eliminated Operational barriers to the free movement of people and goods by rail are eliminated All rail assets can be re-used across the EU The expected outcomes are further detailed to the following intermediate outcomes more directly linked to the Agency's safety portfolio: ERTMS is fully implemented on rolling stock by all Railway Undertakings ERTMS is fully implemented on railway infrastructure by all Infrastructure Managers All railway rolling stock is TSI compliant by all RUs across the EU. (exc.
+TAP/TAF &amp; OPE) All railway infrastructure is TSI compliant by all IMs across the EU.
+National rules (rolling stock &amp; fixed installation) are harmonised across the EU All relevant railway-related data is shared in an open and transparent way so that it is utilisable and useful for the sector Harmonisation and reduction of Member-State specific National rules (both national safety rules and national technical rules) via SRD Number of international passenger/freight trains at selected border stations (interoperability reports) Number of hours spent at cross-border operations ERTMS trackside deployment in the EU Vehicles equipped with ERTMs in the EU Number of open type 3 issues when issuing VA and TA/ overall number of certificates issued Number of data consumption of registers Expected resource envelope: Human resources 68.9 FTEs + 12.97 additional FTE's from SAP implementation Financial resources € 4,205967 (out of which € 1,824,000 for NSA costs & € 216,244 for PoE costs) Fee-based Partially

-(18) The human resources are shown in FTE, not headcount.
+&lt;sup>11 The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-(19) The financial resources shown here only take into account the direct operational expenditures.
+&lt;sup>12 The financial resources shown here only take into account the direct operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.